isabella232/devo-ps.github.io/_posts/blog/2013-09-25-vagrant-docker-and-ansible-wtf.md

         $ vagrant ssh

 1. There's no 3.
-1. There's a 4 if you want to access your (soon to be) deployed app; you will need to dig around the vagrant documentation to [perform port forwarding](http://docs.vagrantup.com/v2/networking/forwarded_ports.html), [proper networking](http://docs.vagrantup.com/v2/networking/private_network.html) and update manually your `Vagrantfile`.
+1. There's a 4 if you want to access your (soon to be) deployed app; you will need to dig around the Vagrant documentation to [perform port forwarding](http://docs.vagrantup.com/v2/networking/forwarded_ports.html), [proper networking](http://docs.vagrantup.com/v2/networking/private_network.html) and update manually your `Vagrantfile`.

 ## Docker

 [Docker](http://docker.io) is a Linux container, written in [Go](http://golang.org) (yay!) and based on [lxc](http://en.wikipedia.org/wiki/LXC) (self-described as "chroot on steroids") and [AUFS](http://en.wikipedia.org/wiki/Aufs).
-Instead of providing a full virtual machine, like you get with Vagrant, Docker provides you lightweight containers, that share the same kernel and allow to safely execute independant processes.
+Instead of providing a full VM, like you get with Vagrant, Docker provides you lightweight containers, that share the same kernel and allow to safely execute independent processes.

 Docker is attractive for many reasons: